aiven/terraform-provider-aiven/docs/data-sources/influxdb.md

     * `recovery_basebackup_name` - Name of the basebackup to restore in forked service
     * `service_to_fork_from` - Name of another service to fork from.
 This has effect only when a new service is being created.
+    * `project_to_fork_from` - Name of another project to fork a service from.
+This has effect only when a new service is being created.

     * `influxdb` - influxdb.conf configuration values
         * `log_queries_after` - The maximum duration in seconds before a query is